Bonfire of Teenagers: Release and promotion

 On 29 October 2022, Morrissey announced that Bonfire of Teenagers had been given a tentative release date of February 2023.
 However, on 14 November 2022, Morrissey announced that the album had been delayed by Capitol.
 On 25 November 2022, Morrissey released the first single off the album, "Rebels Without Applause".
-The single did poorly commercially, which Morrissey blamed on an "absence of any promotion", which he described as "quite sad" and "noticeable".
+Morrissey criticized an "absence of any promotion" of the single, which he described as "quite sad" and "noticeable".

 On 23 December 2022, Morrissey announced that he had "voluntarily parted company" with his management firms, Maverick and Quest, and also "voluntarily withdrawn from any association with Capitol Records".
-It is unknown whether Bonfire of Teenagers, which Morrissey described as "control[led]" by Capitol, will be released.
+Morrissey described Bonfire of Teenagers at this point as being "control[led]" by Capitol.
 He also announced that Miley Cyrus wanted her backing vocals taken off from the record.

-On 7 February 2023, Morrissey announced that while Universal Music Group (Capitol's parent company) will still control Bonfire of Teenagers, they will not release the album.
-He also stated that "although he does not believe that Capitol Records in Los Angeles signed ‘Bonfire of Teenagers’ in order to sabotage it, he is quickly coming around to that belief."
-A week later on 14 February 2023, Morrissey went on to accuse Capitol of promoting "Satanism" with Sam Smith, the latter whom had recently attracted controversy after performing their song "Unholy" with Kim Petras at the BRIT Awards 2023 two days prior.
+On 7 February 2023, Morrissey announced that while Universal Music Group (Capitol's parent company) would still control Bonfire of Teenagers, they would not release the album.
+He also stated that "although he does not believe that Capitol Records in Los Angeles signed 'Bonfire of Teenagers' in order to sabotage it, he is quickly coming around to that belief."
+A week later on 14 February 2023, Morrissey went on to accuse Capitol of promoting Satanism with Sam Smith, who two days prior had attracted controversy after performing their song "Unholy" with Kim Petras at the BRIT Awards 2023.

+In an interview with Fox 5 New York on October 20, 2023, Morrissey revealed that Capitol had made an offer to sell the album back to him.
+In April 2024, Morrissey announced that he had paid Capitol Records for the rights to the album and claimed that every major label in London had turned down the opportunity to release it.